 Did you feel, at times, like the salesperson or finance manager was speaking a different language?
 It can happen.

 Sometimes using industry-lingo becomes second nature and we forget that others don’t always speak our language.
-Here are a few terms and definitions to help clear things up the next time you’re wheelin’ and dealin’.
+Here are a few terms and definitions to help clear things up when you make your next visit to the dealership.

-Buyer’s Order/Purchase Order–a bill of sale or “receipt” for the vehicle; a document reflecting the details of the sale, including the buyer’s information, the vehicle information, the purchase price, taxes and fees.
+A bill of sale or “receipt” for the vehicle; a document reflecting the details of the sale, including the buyer’s information, the vehicle information, the purchase price, taxes and fees.

-Down Payment–cash or trade equity applied to the sale of a vehicle; subtracted from the cash price of the purchased vehicle to reduce the amount to finance.
+Cash or trade equity applied to the sale of a vehicle; subtracted from the cash price of the purchased vehicle to reduce the amount to finance.

 Manufacturer’s Suggested Retail Price; this represents the manufacturer’s recommended selling price for a vehicle.

-Negative Equity–also known as being “upside down;” when the amount owed is greater than the market value of a vehicle.
+Also known as being “upside down;” when the amount owed is greater than the market value of a vehicle.

-Registration–different from a title in that it must be renewed on a regular basis; shows proof that appropriate fees have been paid in the driver’s state of residence and the vehicle can be legally driven and properly identified.
+Different from a title in that it must be renewed on a regular basis; shows proof that appropriate fees have been paid in the driver’s state of residence and the vehicle can be legally driven and properly identified.

-Trade Equity–also known as positive equity; when the amount owed is less than the market value of a vehicle.
+Also known as positive equity; when the amount owed is less than the market value of a vehicle.